 We introduce you to the leading affiliates

-Our platform is all about helping program managers to find new affiliates – more importantly it’s about finding the most relevant affiliates to recruit.
+Our platform is all about helping program managers to find new affiliates – more importantly it’s about finding the most relevant bloggers and affiliates to recruit.
 The platform provides outline affiliate analysis, including social and email details; as this is a relationship industry, it pays dividends to understand publishers more fully.
 That’s what led us to plan this series of interviews.

 CAN YOU INTRODUCE YOURSELF AND YOUR PROJECTS?

 I’m Chris P King and started my first publishing project in 2011.
 Attracted by the freedom of passive income, I’ve run my business while travelling extensively in Asia and living in Japan.

 Today, I have multiple projects pursuing my passions and the ‘lifestyle entrepreneur’ dream.